10 Tips for Preppers to Prepare for SHTF Situations

 3. SWOT Analysis

-Performing a SWOT Analysis is a great way to determine how prepared you really are.
-A SWOT Analysis is a simple, but useful method of pinpointing your Strengths and Weaknesses.
-Performing one will also help you identify Opportunities that you can exploit, and Threats that you might face in a SHTF situation.
+Performing a SWOT Analysis is a great way to find out how prepared you actually are instead of how prepared you feel.
+A SWOT Analysis is a simple but useful method of pinpointing your Strengths and Weaknesses, while also identifying Opportunities you can exploit and Threats you might face in an SHTF situation.

 5. Get in Shape NOW

-No matter what survival situation you may ultimately find yourself in, there’s one thing that you’ll likely find; survival is going to be hell on your body.
-One of the best things you can do to ensure your survival, in just about any situation, is to make sure your body and your mind are trained and prepared to survive.
-That means motivating yourself to get off your butt and get in shape.
+No matter what survival situation you ultimately find yourself in, there’s one thing you’ll discover fast: survival is hell on your body.
+One of the best things you can do to improve your odds in just about any scenario is make sure your body and your mind are trained and ready to handle stress, exertion, and sleep deprivation — sometimes all three at once.

 6. Train with Repetition

-To really be able to rely on your knowledge when things go bad, you need to run through your survival techniques in a number of real-world scenarios and environments.
-The more you train in real world situations, the more likely it is that you’ll be able to perform these skills in a high-stress survival situation.
+To really be able to rely on your knowledge when things go bad, you need to run through your survival techniques in real-world scenarios and real environments, not just read about them online.
+The more you train under actual conditions — wet, cold, tired, frustrated — the more likely it is that you’ll be able to perform those skills when it counts.

 7. Train Your Mind